DGCA announces India’s drone policy. We decode it for you.

 - A Security Clearance from the Ministry of Home Affairs

-Once you receive your UIN, you need to mount this on a fire-resistant plate on your drone, similar to a car’s license plate.
+Once your drone receives the UIN, you need to mount this on a fire-resistant plate on your drone, similar to a car’s license plate.

 For drones in the Small categories and up, in addition to getting a Unique Identification Number, you will also need to procure a Unmanned Aircraft Operator Permit (UAOP), which is basically a pilot’s license.